 In early 2011, the New York State Department of Environmental Conservation (DEC) instituted regulations governing OWBs.
 These limit the types of OWBs that can be sold in the state, and were designed to offer guidelines for the optimal use of these units (in order to minimize emissions, mainly).
 Provisions for phasing out existing units did not make it into the final legislation.

-Two-stage gasification combustion systems are much more efficient and cleaner-burning than single-stage systems (for a more thorough discussion of the benefits of two-stage gasification combustion, NYSERDA researchers published an article in early 2011 on the topic).
+Two-stage gasification combustion systems are much more efficient and cleaner-burning than single-stage systems.
 All combustion is gasification: the wood (or other material) is heated to the point where volatile gases are released, and it is these gases that burn.
 In a single-stage system, many of the gases are released up the chimney before they're fully combusted (which means increased emissions and decreased efficiency).
 With two-stage combustion, the combustible material (cord wood or wood pellets, typically) is heated in one chamber in the relative absence of oxygen, and the gases are released into another chamber where fresh air is injected, which puts the combustion into overdrive and burns the gases almost completely, at much higher temperatures than can be reached in a wood stove, pellet stove, or traditional outdoor wood boiler (most gasifying boilers release <1 gram of smoke per hour).